JLopes-Enablon/JiraCSVtoAPI/README.md

   - Logs API errors, skipped sub-tasks, and all outgoing payloads.
 - **Jira Field Metadata:**
   - Fetches all Jira field metadata and saves to `jira_fields.json` before import for debugging and mapping.
+**Jira Field Mapping Review:**
+  - Interactive review and update of custom field mappings (e.g., Story Points, Actual Start) before import.
+  - Prompts you to confirm or change the Jira field IDs for each mapped field, using live metadata from your Jira instance.

 ## Getting Started
 1. **Install dependencies:**